Why you can trust The Zebra

 If you've been defined as at fault in an accident or convicted of a driving violation, your auto insurance rates are going to rise.
 The more violations you amass, the pricier your auto insurance gets.

 In Nevada, your first at-fault fender bender leads to an additional $502.30 per year in auto insurance payments.
-A DUI — one of the most grave vehicular infractions — will increase your yearly insurance rates in Nevada by as much as $643.53.
+A DUI — one of the gravest vehicular infractions — will increase your yearly insurance rates in Nevada by as much as $643.53.

 NEVADA AUTO INSURANCE PREMIUMS AFTER OFFENSES